PrateekStha/PrateekStha/README.md

 - 🌱 I’m currently learning **Django**

-- 👨‍💻 All of my projects are available at [prateekshrestha.com.np/](prateekshrestha.com.np/)
+- 👨‍💻 All of my projects are available at [https://prateekshrestha.com.np/](https://prateekshrestha.com.np/)

-- 📝 I regularly write articles on [daily tasks](daily tasks)
+- 👨‍💻 Basic Knowledge on Linux, Python

 - 💬 Ask me about **react, laravel**